RunestoneInteractive/httlads/_sources/WorldFacts/cs2_data_analysis.rst

 Therefore, we always need to do a bit of cleanup to strip those spaces.

-Python has a method called ``strip`` which does what we want, it removes characters from left and right based on the argument passed.
-You may be wondering, how can we apply this to all of the strings in the series.
-Well, Pandas allows us to do this using the ``str`` attribute of the series in combination with most of the standard string methods you know about.
+As you may recall, Python has a method called ``strip`` which does what we want, it removes characters from left and right based on the argument passed.
+Also, Pandas allows us to do this using the ``str`` attribute of the series in combination with most of the standard string methods you know about.

 .. code:: python3